 # Instant Trading

-Usually, when trading on-chain, every action needs a wallet signature and a network confirmation: to open a trade, close a trade, cancel etc. That’s secure, but it can feel slow and clunky, especially if you’re used to the speed of execution on centralized exchanges.
-Instant Trading on SYMMIO is a way to keep the same trustless backend while making the trading experience feel almost as fast as a CEX.
-Instead of signing every single trade, you set up a secure “session” with a solver once, and they can then execute specific actions on your behalf, within strict limits you control.
+Normally, every on-chain action needs a wallet signature and a network confirmation: opening a trade, closing it, cancelling it.
+That's secure, but it can feel slow next to a centralized exchange.
+Instant Trading keeps the trustless backend while making execution feel almost as fast as a CEX.
+Instead of signing every trade, you set up a secure session with a solver once, and they can then execute specific actions on your behalf within strict limits you set.

-In previous versions, instant trading relied on **delegated access** through the [MultiAccount ](/contract-documentation/symmio-perps-v0.8.5/multiaccount-legacy.md)contract.
-You would grant a solver permission to call specific functions (like "send quote" or "close position") on your behalf.
-The solver could then execute trades for you without needing your wallet signature each time.
+In earlier versions, instant trading relied on **delegated access** through the MultiAccount contract.
+You granted a solver permission to call specific functions, like "send quote" or "close position," and the solver could then trade for you without a wallet signature each time.

-This worked, but had a trust trade-off: once you granted a solver access, they technically *could* misuse it.
-In practice this wasn't a concern because solvers are trusted entities, but if a solver were ever compromised, your funds could be at risk.
+That worked, but it carried a trust trade-off: once a solver had access, it technically *could* misuse it.
+In practice that wasn't a concern, since solvers are trusted entities, but a compromised solver could have put your funds at risk.

 #### Option 1: One-time signed actions

-You sign a specific action with exact parameters "open a long on BTCUSDT at this price, this size, with this collateral" and hand that signature to the solver.
-The solver bundles your signed action with their own (lock the quote, open the position) and submits everything to the contract in a single transaction.
+You sign a specific action with exact parameters, e.g. "open a long on BTCUSDT at this price, this size, with this collateral," and hand that signature to the solver.
+The solver bundles your signed action with their own (lock the quote, open the position) and submits everything in a single transaction.
 The contract verifies your signature, confirms the parameters match exactly what you signed, and executes.

-In this case, the solver can only do exactly what you signed.
-They can't change the price, the size, or anything else.
-And each signature can only be used once.
+The solver can only do exactly what you signed.
+They can't change the price, the size, or anything else, and each signature can be used only once.

 #### Option 2: Session keys

 For a smoother experience, the frontend generates a temporary key pair in your browser at the start of each session.
-You sign one transaction granting this session key permission to call specific functions on your behalf — i.e. "this key can send quotes and request closes for the next 24 hours."
-From that point on, all your trading actions use the session key.
+You sign one transaction granting that session key permission to call specific functions, e.g. "this key can send quotes and request closes for the next 24 hours."
+From then on, your trading actions use the session key.

-This is similar to the old delegation, but with important improvements:
+It resembles the old delegation, with a few important improvements:

-* **You don't need to trust the solver.** The session key is generated locally in your browser — the solver never has it.
+* **You don't have to trust the solver.** The session key is generated locally in your browser; the solver never holds it.

 * **Permissions are scoped.** You choose exactly which functions the key can call.